Table of Contents

 If you have the option, we would always recommend choosing either FLAC or WAV format over other options.

-However, when it comes to choosing between FLAC and WAV for audio quality, there really isn’t much difference.
+However, when it comes to choosing between FLAC vs WAV quality, there isn’t much difference.
+The choice depends on your storage capacity and device compatibility.

 In most cases, they will sound the same.
 If you’re choosing a file size for a podcast or other primarily spoken-word audio, even high-end equipment will barely notice a difference.